Domínguez–Escalante expedition: Silvestre Vélez de Escalante

 Fray Francisco Silvestre Vélez de Escalante was born in Treceño, Cantabria, Spain about 1750.
 When he was 17 he became a Franciscan in the Convento Grande in Mexico City.
 In 1774 he came to present-day New Mexico in the Mexican province; he was first stationed at Laguna pueblo and then in January 1775 assigned as a minister to the Zuni.
 In June 1776 he was summoned by Domínguez for the expedition to California and remained in New Mexico for two years following the expedition.
 He died at the age of 30 in April 1780 in Parral, Mexico, during his return journey to Mexico City for medical treatment.
 Vélez de Escalante was known for his journal, in which he described the expeditions he went on.

 Escalante namesakes include Escalante Desert, Escalante River, Escalante (town), Grand Staircase–Escalante National Monument.

 Bernardo de Miera y Pacheco

-Bernardo de Miera y Pacheco, a native of Valle de Carriedo, Cantabria, lived in Chihuahua before he moved to El Paso in 1743.
-From 1754–56 he lived in Santa Fe.
-Multi-talented, he was an army engineer, merchant, Indian fighter, government agent, rancher and artist.
-It was his experience as a cartographer that made the expedition historic when he produced several maps of the expedition around 1778 and a report on the expedition, which is included in Herbert E. Bolton, Pageant in the Wilderness: The Story of the Escalante Expedition to the Interior Basin.
+Bernardo de Miera y Pacheco, a native of Valle de Carriedo, Cantabria, Spain, lived in Chihuahua before he moved to El Paso in 1743.
+From 1754 to 1756, he lived in Santa Fe.
+Multi-talented, he was an army engineer, merchant, Indian fighter, government agent, rancher, and artist.
+It was his experience as a cartographer that made the expedition historic when he produced several maps of the expedition around 1778 and a report on the expedition, which is included in Herbert E. Bolton's Pageant in the Wilderness: The Story of the Escalante Expedition to the Interior Basin.
 He is also known for his artwork, including a painting of St. Michael on an altar screen in Santa Fe's chapel of San Miguel and statuettes that were in the Zuni church.